caisy-io/starter-template-qwik-simple-blog/README.md

 - Qwik as server and server side rendering framework
 - tailwindcss for styling
-- @caisy/rich-text-qwik-renderer to render the caisy richtexts in react
+- @caisy/rich-text-qwik-renderer to render the caisy richtexts in Qwik
 - graphql and graphql-request to fetch data from caisy

 #### Codegen